- 8 minutes to read

 Download selected messages

-This operation may time out if you have a large amount of messages on the queue, use with caution.
+This operation may time out for queues with a large number of messages.
+Use with caution.

 Post Message

-From the Post tab, you can submit messages to the selected queue (Private and Public).
+Use the Post tab to submit messages to the selected queue (Private and Public).

 Post message